NEC4

 A contract health check is a structured review of how an NEC4 contract is being administered.
 It compares actual practice against the obligations in the contract and identifies where the project team is falling short.

-The concept originates from CECA Bulletin #22 (October 2022) by Glenn Hide of GMH Planning, recommending regular contractual audits to catch compliance failures before they become disputes.
+The concept originates from CECA Bulletin #22 (October 2022), authored by Glenn Hide of GMH Planning, which recommended that project teams conduct regular contractual audits to identify compliance failures before they crystallise into disputes or financial losses.

-Unlike a financial audit, it examines processes: are notifications on time?
-Is the programme being accepted?
-Are records sufficient for payment applications and CE quotations?
-Are early warnings being given?
+Unlike a financial audit, a contract health check is not primarily concerned with cost.
+It examines processes: are notifications being issued on time?
+Is the programme being submitted and accepted?
+Are records sufficient to support payment applications and compensation event quotations?
+Are early warnings being given when required?

-It identifies where administration has drifted from contract requirements and quantifies the commercial exposure.
+The check doesn't judge whether the contract is being administered perfectly.
+It identifies where administration has drifted from the contract requirements and quantifies the commercial exposure that drift creates.

-When administration lapses, consequences compound.
-A missing Accepted Programme means compensation events cannot be assessed under clause 63 (no baseline for time impact), the dividing date assessment has no programme to reference, and the PM may use their own assumptions, leaving the Contractor without control.
+When administration lapses, the consequences compound.
+A missing Accepted Programme doesn't just mean one clause is breached.
+It means compensation events can't be properly assessed under clause 63 because there's no baseline against which to measure time impact.
+It means the dividing date assessment under clause 63.6 has no programme to reference.
+It means the Project Manager may use their own assumptions about planned timing, and the Contractor loses control of the assessment.

 A single lapsed obligation cascades through multiple contract mechanisms.
 Health checks catch these lapses while they can still be corrected.

-Poor administration is the leading cause of NEC disputes—roughly half originate from process failures rather than substantive disagreements.
-CECA Bulletin #22 recommended regular health checks as preventative, structured compliance monitoring.
+Poor contract administration is the leading cause of NEC disputes.
+Industry data puts approximately half of all construction disputes down to administration failures rather than substantive disagreements.
+CECA Bulletin #22 recommended regular contractual health checks as a preventative measure, arguing that structured compliance monitoring reduces the risk of disputes escalating to adjudication.

 The most critical area.
-Without an Accepted Programme, NEC4 cannot function as intended.
+Without an Accepted Programme, NEC4 can't function as intended.

 Check: